The Best Walden Quotes

 I like quotes, a lot.
 Quotes are impressive for their ability to convey meaning concisely and profoundly.
 One of my favorite American authors for this ability is Henry David Thoreau.
 Thoreau was ahead of his time as a thinker and writer and is one of my great inspirations for minimalism.

-So when I recenrly reread Walden: Introduction and Annotations by Bill McKibben (Concord Library), I jotted down some of my favorite quotes and though I would share them
+So when I recenrly reread Walden: Introduction and Annotations by Bill McKibben (Concord Library), I jotted down some of my favorite quotes and though I would share them.
+Thoreau gets at the essence of life, at the real base of it and help remind us of what truly matters.
+These quotes are the ones that be remind me of that.

 "I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived."